tinted-theming/base24/styling.md

 identified terminal use and are a more generic colour description.
 Implementation may vary depending on the Base24 scheme.

-Note: **Bright** colors should have a higher luminosity relative to its non-bright counterpart.
+Note: **Bright** colors can have a higher luminosity relative to its non-bright counterpart.
 Conventionally, the luminosity can be determined by looking at the `L` value in the `HSL` color space (for the best accuracy, [`OKHSL`/`OKHSV`](https://bottosson.github.io/misc/colorpicker) is recommended).